-An even better option for a sick dog or one suffering from any kind of stomach ailment is a dose of goat milk yogurt, which is one of the best ways to get your dog on the road to recovery.
+An even better option for a sick dog or one suffering from any kind of stomach ailment is a dose of goat milk yogurt for dogs, which is one of the best ways to get your dog on the road to recovery.

-Yogurt is packed with probiotics, protein and calcium, which your dog needs.
-Putting goat milk yogurt into your dog's diet will make your dog's gut happy which will give their immune system a boost.
+Yogurt is packed with probiotics, protein, and calcium, which your dog needs.
+Putting goat milk yogurt into your dog's diet improves your dog's gut flora which will give their immune system a boost.

-Goat milk can be an important part of a balanced diet and help your dog to have all her nutritional needs met.
-Healthy goat milk provides many essential vitamins, minerals, and nutrients your dog requires to keep her healthy.
+Goat milk can be an important part of a balanced diet and help your dog to have all their nutritional needs met.
+Healthy goat milk provides many essential vitamins, minerals, and nutrients your dog requires to keep them healthy.

 If you've made the decision to feed your dog goat milk, we'd love to help.
-We have goat milk and goat milk yogurt available regularly on our farm.
-It can be frozen if you want to keep an extended supply on hand, or have a long drive to get home from here.
+We occasionally have raw goat milk available regularly on our farm.
+It can be frozen if you want to keep an extended supply on hand or have a long drive to get home from here.